adminero-it/eos-mac-wallet/README.md

 binaries compiled on Mac OS High Sierra, EOSIO master branch 11-06-2018 https://github.com/EOSIO/eos

+download, unpack, run terminall.app (cmd+space type terminal)
+navigate to simplewallet type: cd Downloads/simplewallet-master

-run ./help for some help :)
+type ./help for some help :)
 use ./cleos script instead of ./bin/cleos which is configured for our secure fullnode server over https connection

+if you not familiar with CLI interface please feel free to ask us on our telegram channel https://t.me/eosemerge or by email: support@eosemerge.io
 </pre>